All visual elements

 Default: position = screen center

-Default: layer = 0 (doesn't matter if element won't overlap with other elements)
+Default: depth = 0 (doesn't matter if element won't overlap with other elements)

 position is a vector [x y] setting element position on screen (deg). + = right/down (like Western text and matrix indexing), <cd>[0 0]<cd> = screen center.
 Typically elements center at this point, but see element type documentation for exceptions.

-layer is a number setting element layering on screen. + = backward (away from viewer), − = forward (toward the viewer).
+depth is a number setting element layering on screen. + = backward, − = forward.
 Absolute values don’t matter, only relative.
-You can ignore layer for element displays that won’t overlap.
+You can ignore depth for element displays that won’t overlap.

 To set drift or movement, you can use property vary.